Ricky Kling

-Ricky Anders Kling (born 2 June 1987 in Virserum, Sweden) is a Swedish speedway rider.
+Ricky Anders Kling (born 2 June 1987 in Virserum, Sweden) is a Swedish former speedway rider.
 He has won the Swedish Championships as part of Vargarna twice.

 Career

 Kling had a very promising junior career, and was considered a great promise.
 He initially struggled to establish himself as a professional rider, but managed to establish himself after a few struggling years.

 Kling made his British League debut in 2007 with Oxford, but when they closed mid-season, he then joined Lakeside Hammers.
 He stayed with the Hammers for the 2008 Elite League speedway season, which was the same year in which he won the Swedish U21 title.